CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 1. When you're done testing the knowledge base, close the test pane.

 ## Task 7: Deploy and test the knowledge base

+In this task, you will learn how to **deploy and test the knowledge base** to make it accessible for queries and evaluate its performance by asking questions related to the added sources.

 The knowledge base provides a back-end service that client applications can use to answer questions.
 Now you are ready to publish your knowledge base and access its REST interface from a client.